Concerts in 2020: shows to watch out for in Vail, the mountains and Denver

 Ogden Theater, Feb.
 22

 If you prefer your indie rock gritty and classic, check out Dashboard Confessional’s live show.
 The artist has been one of the biggest names in emo indie since starting in the early 2000s.
-“Drunk Driver/Killer Whales” is a perfect song for headbanging, and the Ogden Theater is a cool place to rock out in.
+It’s perfect for headbanging, and the Ogden Theater is a cool place to rock out in.

 Lost Lake, March 13